 Summarising some of the work that The Tweed Foundation has undertaken over the preceding month….

-Courses Attended: SFCC GIS course (K Galt)
+Courses Attended: SFCC Electro-fishing Team Leader (K Galt) and its refresher (R Campbell)

 Further information on The Tweed Foundation, including detailed reports and the full Tweed Fisheries Management Plan can be found on its dedicated website.